simshadows/solves/documentation/development/prototype_planning.md

 *This document records possible immediate next steps for developing the prototype.*

+*IMPORTANT: For the meantime, this document is stale.
+Please refer to the thesis initial report for updated information.*

 ## Next Step Proposals

 - Implement single-file spec-parsing and UI-generation